 welcomes you to our website

 The Cambridge-Narrows Regional Library is an independent library that is run by a group of wonderful local volunteers.
 Through federal and provincial government grants, we have been able to hire summer students for the months of July and August each year.
 We are very pleased to welcome three students: Jessica Dugas will be back again this summer; and Holly Urquhart and Austin Orchard-Belyea will be working here for the first time.
 The building is owned and operated by the Village of Cambridge-Narrows.
 We purchase supplies and new books with the money made at our book sales and from donations.
 The annual Christmas Concert is our main fund-raiser.
 We have book sales at the Library every Saturday morning in July and August (weather permitting).
-Also, we have a book sale and a community breakfast at the Municipal Building on Community Day, July 2, 2016.
+Also, we have a book sale and a community breakfast at the Municipal Building on Community Day in July.
 Please check updates under 'Events'.

 The building first began to contribute to the social history of the village when it was built in the 1860's.
 Today it is still the heart-beat of our community.
 It is also used as a Visitor Information Centre for this area.
 Please browse through our website and learn about our programs, volunteers, book club and special events.
 You can also learn about the history of the library and the building itself.
 For more information, please go to: https://www.facebook.com/cnrlibrary

 website on the Visitor Information Centre: http://www.tourismnewbrunswick.ca/Products/C/Cambridge-Narrows-Visitor-Information-Centre.aspx

 The mission of The Cambridge Narrows Regional Library is to collect and organize books donated for a library service to the area.
 Materials and services will be provided free to area residents of all ages for personal enrichment, enjoyment, and educational needs (...for reading, learning and cultural enrichment).